 The 20th century saw an unmistakable urbanization of Mānoa as a whole.
-By the 1930s, much of the former agricultural lands were mostly converted to residences, and although about 100 lo'i were still in operation, "these represented less than a tenth of the area that was once planted by Hawaiians" (Handy et al. 1991:480).
+By the 1930s, much of the former agricultural land in the valley was mostly converted to residences, and although about 100 lo'i were still in operation, "these represented less than a tenth of the area that was once planted by Hawaiians" (Handy et al. 1991:480).